 1. Decentralized Finance (DeFi)

-Players can truly own in-game assets and trade them freely.
+Players can own in-game assets and trade them freely using NFTs.

-Blockchain improves transparency by tracking goods from origin to delivery.
+Blockchain improves transparency by tracking products from manufacturing to delivery.

 4. Healthcare